Dr John Killeen (2014 - 2019) (2019 - 2024)

-Prof Patricia Barker is a Fellow of the Institute of Chartered Accountants in Ireland, having qualified in 1973.
-Prof Barker completed an MPhil in Gender Studies in Trinity College.
+Prof Barker is a Fellow of Chartered Accountants Ireland and qualified in 1973.
+Prof Barker completed an MPhil in Gender Studies in Trinity College Dublin.
 Her PhD developed a paradigm of disclosure of financial information to employees in organisations.
-She served her articles with Stokes Bros. & Pim in Dublin and worked in Peat, Marwick Mitchell in Manchester.
-Prof Barker then became a partner in an accounting practice in Manchester for six years and worked in Manchester University as a principal lecturer.
+She served her articles with Stokes Bros. & Pim in Dublin and worked for Peat Marwick Mitchell in Manchester.
+She later became a partner in an accounting practice in Manchester for six years and worked in Manchester University as a principal lecturer.

-Prof Barker worked as a Human Rights Monitor in Israel and Palestine.
-She has been a member of the Boards of Women’s Aid, Sonas Housing Association, the National Chamber Choir and the Higher Education Authority (chairing the Audit Committee), and was the Chairman of the Irish Blood Transfusion Service for three years.
+Patricia worked as a Human Rights Monitor in Israel and Palestine.
+She has been a member of the Boards of Women’s Aid, the Sonas Housing Association, the National Chamber Choir and the Higher Education Authority (chairing the Audit Committee), and was Chairperson of the Irish Blood Transfusion Service for three years.

-Prof Barker is currently a Director of Dublin Bus Ltd. and Tallaght Hospital and is Chair of the Education Board of the Chartered Accountants Ireland.
-In addition Prof Barker is Chair of the Internal Audit Committees for the Marine Institute, Dublin Bus and Rehab.
+She is currently a Director of Dublin Bus Ltd. and Tallaght Hospital chairing their Audit Committees.
+In addition, she is Chair of the Education Board of Chartered Accountants Ireland.
+In addition she is Chair of the Audit and Risk Committee for the Marine Institute.
 She is currently a voluntary counsellor and trainer for the Dublin Rape Crisis Centre.
-She has written books on Group Accounting, Flexible Working in the Profession and more recently on women who have succeeded in the Accountancy profession and on Corporate Governance and Professional Ethics.
+She has written books on group accounting, flexible working in the profession and more recently on women who have succeeded in the accountancy profession, as well as on corporate governance and professional ethics.

 Dermot Clohessy B.Sc Eng (2015 - 2020)

-Dermot Clohessy (B.Sc.
-Eng.) is an engineer by profession with post graduate qualifications in both Business Strategy & Finance.
-He has an extensive understanding of foreign direct investment having spent 28 years with IDA Ireland.
+Mr Dermot Clohessy (BSc Eng.) is an engineer by profession with postgraduate qualifications in both business strategy and finance.
+He has an extensive understanding of foreign direct investment (FDI) having worked for 28 years with IDA Ireland.

-Dermot was IDA's Executive Director/COO from 2006 to 2015 and was directly involved in the development and successful implementation of IDA's corporate strategies during this period.
-His broad responsibilities also included expanding the global markets from which Ireland competes for investment and developing new business areas for FDI into Ireland.
+Dermot was the IDA's Executive Director/COO from 2006 to 2015 and was directly involved in the development and successful implementation of the IDA's corporate strategies during this period.
+His broad responsibilities included expanding the global markets in which Ireland competes for investment and developing new business areas for FDI into Ireland.

 Prof. Alan Dobson (2015 - 2020)

-From 2005 - 2014 he was Director of the Environmental Research Institute at UCC.
-His main research interest focuses on the study of microorganisms in marine and terrestrial environments and their potential biotechnological exploitation and his research group have published numerous scientific papers in this area.
+From 2005 to 2014, Prof Dobson was Director of the Environmental Research Institute at UCC.
+His main research interest focuses on the study of microorganisms in marine and terrestrial environments and their potential biotechnological exploitation.
+His research group has published numerous scientific papers in this area.

-He was a Fulbright scholar in 1992 and was awarded the Royal Irish Academy Medal in Microbiology in 1999.
-He was subsequently awarded a DSc in Microbiology & Molecular Biology in 2005 from the National University of Ireland and was elected as a member of the Royal Irish Academy (MRIA) in 2013.
+Prof Dobson was a Fulbright scholar in 1992 and was awarded the Royal Irish Academy Medal in Microbiology in 1999.
+He was subsequently awarded a DSc in Microbiology & Molecular Biology in 2005 from the National University of Ireland, and was elected a Member of the Royal Irish Academy (RIA) in 2013.

-Cheif Executive of the Sustainable Energy Authority of Ireland (SEAI) 2009 - 2012, and chair of inter-departmental and inter-agency Ocean Energy Steering Committee.
-Qualified as architect, engineer, and energy technologist has practised professionally in Ireland, England and Zambia.
-Executive Director for Innovation and R&D at Bord na Móna 2006 - 2008.
-Dean of the Faculty of Engineering & Architecture UCD Dublin and later Principal of the UCD College of Engineering, Mathematical & Physical Sciences 2001 - 2006.
-In 1976 co-founded the Solar Energy Society of Ireland.
+Professor Lewis is a former Chief Executive of the Sustainable Energy Authority of Ireland (SEAI) (2009 – 2012) and was Chair of the inter-departmental and inter-agency Ocean Energy Steering Committee.
+As a qualified architect, engineer and energy technologist, he has practised professionally in Ireland, England and Zambia.
+Prof Lewis was Executive Director for Innovation and R&D at Bord na Móna from 2006 to 2008.
+He was Dean of the Faculty of Engineering and Architecture at UCD and later, Principal of the UCD College of Engineering, Mathematical & Physical Sciences 2001 – 2006; and was Director of the UCD Energy Research Group from 1974 to 2008.
+He has published about 200 papers and books as author, joint-author or editor.
+Expert advisor to the European Commission, and coordinator of various European Commission energy R&D projects 1986 – 2003, with sub-contractors in all member states.
+In 1976, Prof Lewis co-founded the Solar Energy Society of Ireland.